 Note: "Licensed premises" are businesses for which a license or permit has been issued under the Liquor License Act.

 Hunting and Fishing Guides Minimum Wage

-Rate for working less than five consecutive hours in a day
+$70 (Rate for working less than 5 consecutive hours in a day)

-Rate for working five or more hours in a day whether or not the hours are consecutive
+$140 (Rate for working 5 or more hours in a day whether or not the hours are consecutive)

-Homeworkers wage - Homeworkers are employees who do paid work in their own homes.
-For example, they may sew clothes for a clothing manufacturer, answer telephone calls for a call centre, or write software for a high-tech company.
-Note that students of any age (including students under the age of 18 years) who are employed as homeworkers must be paid the homeworker's minimum wage.
+Rate applies to employees who do paid work in their own homes.
+For example, they may sew clothes for a clothing manufacturer, answer telephone calls for a call centre or write software for a high-tech company.

 - Changing Workplaces Review